ramanugut/MumatecTasking/README.md

   vertically.
 Move away from the edge or finish the drag to stop scrolling.
 - Use the arrows in each column or row header to reorder statuses.
 Your preferred order is saved locally and applied on reload.
+- Category links in the sidebar also have up/down arrows.
+Rearrange them to suit your workflow and the order will persist across sessions.

 ### Admin features